emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 - Data Compression and Optimization: Techniques for reducing the volume of data transferred during distributed training.
 - Dynamic Resource Allocation: Mechanisms for dynamically adjusting the number of active nodes based on training progress and energy availability.
 - Resource co-location, so the data used for processing can be as close as possible to the data crunching machines.

+## Network-level Energy Saving in Transport Network

+### Use Case Description
+This use case addresses energy optimization within the transport network, which serves as the underlay to the IP network's overlay.
+As the carrier of integrated services (e.g., TDM/IP) over physical infrastructures like optical fiber and optical wavelengths, the transport network is designed for guaranteed connectivity, with relatively rigid resource allocation.
+This design creates a fundamental challenge of a mismatch between dynamic traffic and static infrastructure.
+Consequently, energy consumption does not scale proportionally with fluctuating traffic demands, and resources cannot be allocated precisely across multiple layers.

+On the one hand, this use case focuses on network-level optimization through multi-layer energy saving management.
+This is achieved via a dynamic, centralized scheme where a controller learns and analyzes real-time network traffic data.
+Leveraging AI/ML for traffic prediction, the controller identifies high-load and idle network elements and formulates energy-saving strategies, such as traffic migration to balance device loads, enabling the system to power down a subset of resources network-wide and reduce operating power.
+This centralized approach enables a holistic view, optimizing resources across the transport layers (L0/L1/L2) while ensuring the stability and performance of the overlying IP network (L3).
+This allows some resources of the high-load elements to enter a sleep or lower-power state, thereby reducing overall energy consumption.

+On the other hand, the use case integrates SLA-aware across multiple layers into energy saving to provide differentiated service assurance.
+This allows for the network-wide orchestration of transport network energy conservation by aligning it with service priority.
+Energy saving factors can be integrated into service assurance, aiming to achieve differentiated energy saving without affecting the quality of service.
+For general-grade services, energy-saving strategies can allow devices to enter deep sleep mode to maximize power reduction.
+For high-reliability premium services, a light sleep mode can be used to ensure instant wake-up with zero service impact, thereby maintaining high quality of service.

+### GREEN WG Charter Specifics
+- Multi-layer energy management: This use case highlights the interaction between the transport network underlay (L0-L2) and the IP overlay (L3).
+The WG can define how energy-saving actions in the transport layer are safely coordinated with the overlay to maintain service continuity, which is a critical aspect of cross-layer optimization.

+- Energy management related to service assurance: Energy efficiency factors can be considered in processes during service provisioning, in combination with the client's SLA and available underlying hard isolation resources.

+### The Need for Energy Efficiency
+The energy consumption of transport networks is significant, accounting for a substantial portion of an operator's total power usage.
+This inefficiency comes from the inherent conflict between the dynamic traffic and the static infrastructure, where rigid resource allocation for guaranteed connectivity leads to wasted energy during low-demand periods.
+Reducing energy usage during these periods can lower operational costs and prolong equipment lifespan.

+### Requirements for GREEN WG
+To support this use case, the GREEN WG should consider the following requirements, grouped by the responsible entity:

+1. Controller Requirements:
+- The ability to display energy consumption per transport network element at a specified time granularity.
+- The ability to perform accurate network-level traffic prediction using historical data, capturing both long-term regularities and short-term bursts.
+- The capability to generate GREEN optimization strategies, such as traffic migration methods, based on traffic forecasts.
+- The capability to consider energy efficiency factors in multi-layer resource allocation during the service assurance lifecycle.
+- The ability to manage the reserved resources of devices based on the ring logical connection.

+2. Device Requirements:
+- The ability to dynamically switch the power state of its components according to the traffic load.
+- Capable of millisecond-level instantaneous wake-up from sleep mode, ensuring hitless service switching.

 # Security Considerations